Felicia amelloides: Description

+Inflorescences

 The flower heads are about 3 cm across and sit individually on top of green to dark reddish, about 18 cm long, densely hairy stalks.
 The involucre is 5–7 mm in diameter, and consist of two strict rows of bracts of 8–11 mm long.
 The outer bracts are 1–2 mm wide, narrowly inverted lance-shaped with rough and sometimes also glandular hairs.
 The inner bracts are 2–3 mm wide, inverted lance-shaped, with dry papery edges.
 The approximately twelve, bright blue, female ray florets have a strap of about 17 mm long and 4 mm wide.
 These surround many bisexual, disc florets with a yellow corolla of about 4 mm long.

 In the center of each corolla are five anthers merged into a tube, through which the style grows when the floret opens, hoovering up the pollen on its shaft.
 At the tip of both style branches is a triangular appendage.
 Around the base of the corolla are many white, toothed, persistent pappus bristles of about 4 mm long, which become slightly wider towards the top.
 The eventually dark brown, dry, one-seeded, indehiscent fruits called cypselae are inverted egg-shaped, about 4 mm long and 2 mm wide, the surface slightly scaly, and covered with short hairs.

 Felicia amelloides is a diploid having nine sets of homologue chromosomes (2n=18).